 in every court throughout the State of California.

 In Marin County, legal assistance for self-represented litigants is provided by Legal Self Help Center (LSHC), a division of the Marin

 Superior Court.
 This program was established in 2003 and was conceived by the Court working together with numerous legal

 service providers and other community agencies.
 Over the course of those years, tens of thousands of Marin residents have received assistance

 with their legal matters.

 and community-based legal and social organizations.
-At LSHS, we believe that educating litigants about the court process and basic legal principles
+At LSHC, we believe that educating litigants about the court process and basic legal principles

 can help minimize their stress, improve their ability to settle out-of-court, and ultimately obtain a timely and equitable resolution of their legal matters.